Existence and Uniqueness of Near-Horizon Geometries for 5-Dimensional Black Holes: Introduction

 As we explain below, the near-horizon limit zooms in on the region near the event horizon.
 This removes a radial degree of freedom.
 Thus instead of solving PDEs on a (stationary) Lorentzian manifold of dimension $D$, the field equations reduce to geometric equations on a $D-2$-dimensional closed Riemannian manifold (a spatial cross-section of the event horizon).
-This is clearly a considerable simplification.
+This is clearly a considerable simplification, although it is still very difficult in general to perform a classification.
+Typically an additional assumption must be imposed.
+For example, a classification of supersymmetric near-horizon geometries is possible in $D=5$ supergravity \cite{Reall:2002bh}.
 In the problem at hand, $U(1)^{D-3}$-invariant near-horizon geometries of stationary, extreme black holes are cohomogeneity one.
 The near-horizon geometries reduce to harmonic maps from a closed interval to a target space with nonpositive sectional curvature.
 It turns out that these harmonic maps are singular in the sense that they will blow-up at the endpoints of the orbit space interval.
 Given a harmonic map satisfying appropriate boundary conditions, one can always integrate the rest of Einstein's equations to obtain a near-horizon geometry.

 For the large class of gravitational theories which admit a harmonic map formulation (e.g. pure vacuum and various supergravity models) it is possible to integrate the resulting ODEs explicitly to obtain an analytic expression for a coset representative matrix associated with the target space~\cite{kunduri2011constructing}.
 In the vacuum, it is possible to determine the harmonic map scalars explicitly and then obtain a full classification of near-horizon geometries of $D$-dimensional stationary extreme vacuum black holes admitting a $U(1)^{D-3}$ isometry subgroup \cite{hollands2010all}.
 However, in supergravity theories with more complicated matter content (scalar fields and multiple Maxwell fields) the problem of obtaining the harmonic map functions from the coset matrix reduces to solving a large set of algebraic constraints which is, in practice, not possible.
 This makes it impossible to reconstruct the near-horizon geometries from the harmonic map and prevents a classification, mainly because one cannot implement global regularity conditions on the local solutions.
 Thus neither the problem of existence nor uniqueness can be addressed, which is unsatisfactory.